North Carolina Social Security Disability Attorney

-Attorney Kimberly Bishop, of The Bishop Law Firm, is a NC Board Certified Social Security Disability Lawyer in Raleigh, NC, who has practiced disability since 2009 in North Carolina.
+Attorney Kimberly Bishop of The Bishop Law Firm is a North Carolina Board Certified Specialist in Social Security Disability Law in Raleigh, NC, who has practiced disability law in North Carolina since 2009.

-If you are looking for a Social Security Disability Lawyer in NC, give us a call today for a free case review, 919-615-3095, or you can start your free case review online now.
+If you are looking for a Social Security Disability Lawyer in North Carolina, give us a call today for a free case review at 919-615-3095, or start your free case review online now.

 Who should apply for Social Security Disability/SSI?

-However, the SSA may refuse to accept your application if you are still working, earning over the SGA, or have too many resources for SSI and are not otherwise eligible for Social Security Disability Benefits.
+However, the SSA may refuse to accept your application if you are still working, earn more than the SGA, have too many resources for SSI, or are not otherwise eligible for Social Security Disability Benefits.

 Also watch: Who should apply for Social Security Disability?